Laws of Cricket: Appeals and dismissals

 Laws 29 to 31 cover the main mechanics of how a batter may be dismissed.

 Law 29: The wicket is down.
 Several methods of dismissal occur when the wicket is put down.
 This means that the wicket is hit by the ball, or the batter, or the hand in which a fielder is holding the ball, and at least one bail is removed; if both bails have already been previously removed, one stump must be removed from the ground.

 Law 30: Batter out of his/her ground.
 The batsmen can be run out or stumped if they are out of their ground.
 A batter is in his ground if any part of him or his bat is on the ground behind the popping crease, and the other batter was not already in that ground.
-If both batter are in the middle of the pitch when a wicket is put down, the batter closer to that end is out.
+If both batters are in the middle of the pitch when a wicket is put down, the batter closer to that end is out.

 Law 31: Appeals.
 If the fielders believe a batter is out, they may ask the umpire "How's That?" before the next ball is bowled.
 The umpire then decides whether the batter is out.
 Strictly speaking, the fielding side must appeal for all dismissals, including obvious ones such as bowled.
 However, a batter who is obviously out will normally leave the pitch without waiting for an appeal or a decision from the umpire.

 Laws 32 to 40 discuss the various ways a batter may be dismissed.
 In addition to these 9 methods, a batter may retire out, which is covered in Law 25.
 Of these, caught is generally the most common, followed by bowled, leg before wicket, run out and stumped.
 The other forms of dismissal are very rare.

 Law 32: Bowled.
 A batter is out if his wicket is put down by a ball delivered by the bowler.
 It is irrelevant whether the ball has touched the bat, glove, or any part of the batter before going on to put down the wicket, though it may not touch another player or an umpire before doing so.

 Law 33: Caught.
 If a ball hits the bat or the hand holding the bat and is then caught by the opposition within the field of play before the ball bounces, then the batter is out.

 Law 34: Hit the ball twice.
 If a batter hits the ball twice, other than for the sole purpose of protecting his wicket or with the consent of the opposition, he is out.